+- 1. Hyperhidrosis

+- 2. Prophylaxis of chronic migraine headaches

+- a.
+Patient is experiencing ≥15 days per month with headache lasting 4 hours a day or longer

 - b.
-Patient has completed an adequate trial (≥ 8 weeks) of at least ONE of the following
+Patient has completed an adequate trial (≥ 8 weeks) of at least ONE of the following:

 - i.
-Divalproex Sodium (Depakote, Depakote ER)
+Divalproex sodium (Depakote, Depakote ER)

 - ii.
 Topiramate (Topamax)

 - iii.
 Gabapentin (Neurontin)

 - iv.
 Amitriptyline (Elavil)

 - v.
 Venlafaxine (Effexor)

 - vi.
-Beta-Blockers: Atenolol/Metoprolol/Propranolol/Timolol/Nadolol
+Beta-blocker: atenolol, metoprolol, propranolol, timolol, nadolol

 - vii.
-Nimodipine/Verapamil
+Nimodipine or verapamil

 - viii.
-Naproxen/other NSAID
+Naproxen or other NSAID

 - ix.
-Other oral migraine prophylactic therapy considered to be appropriate by the requesting physician
+Other oral or injectable migraine prophylactic therapy considered to be appropriate by the requesting physician

-- c.
-NO dual therapy with a calcitonin gene-related peptide (CGRP) antagonist